syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 {% endtabs %}

 >**NOTE**
-* Initially, the `onViewChanged` callback was triggered to load the data based on the visible dates.
+* Initially, the `onViewChanged` callback would be triggered to load the appointment data on the basis of visible dates.

 ## Calendar tap callback